 This simple system can be applied to so many areas of your life.

-- If you’re decluttering your bedroom, decide the purpose of your space and then define what belongs.
+- If you’re decluttering your bedroom, decide the purpose of your space and then define what does or doesn’t belong.

 - If you’re decluttering your schedule, ask what you want to get done and then define your priorities.

 - If you’re thinking of changing careers, ask why you work and what you want to achieve, then define your search criteria.

 With any decision, focusing on your vision and using it to define boundaries can help you make better choices.

 And if you’d like to learn more about how I use this approach to decluttering, I invite you to get your free copy of Mindful Decluttering by subscribing below.
 Learn step-by-step, how I decluttered my home and life.
 (It also includes practical advice, personal stories, and a troubleshooting guide to help you overcome your decluttering challenges!)

 Even with your big picture in mind and clearly defined boundaries, you might still struggle to make decluttering decisions.
 When this happens, it’s often because there’s a fear that needs to be acknowledged and addressed.

 Usually, this fear manifests itself as a general fear of ‘making the wrong decision’, but if we dig deeper we can usually get more specific: